 This small pocket park, located at the end of Brook Street, has a half-court basketball court and swing set.
 Benches provide a place to sit and enjoy the beautiful plants and shrubbery surrounding the park.
 The site was made ADA accessible with the addition of a ramp on Bryn Mawr Avenue that leads down to Brook Street alongside of Bishop Richard Allen Park.

-On Friday, February 14th, a wreath laying ceremony was held at Bishop Richard Allen Park to honor the 260th birthday of the park’s namesake and founder of the African Methodist Episcopal Church.
+On Friday, February 21st, a wreath laying ceremony was held at Bishop Richard Allen Park to honor the 261st birthday of the park’s namesake and founder of the African Methodist Episcopal Church.
 The Bishop Richard Allen Park honors the memory of Allen’s 1784 walk to Radnor Township as an itinerant preacher, connecting Radnor to the important history of the founding in Philadelphia of the first African American church in the United States.
-Reverend Carolyn Cavaness, Pastor of the Bethel AME Church of Ardmore, was present to lead the ceremony along with several members of the community.